 The Modern Age (1986 – Present)

 Predictably, the artistic style exhibited in comic books of the Modern Age mirrored the new darker themes and characters featured in the stories.
-New independent companies not only gave individual artists greater freedom to explore unique personal styles, but their rejection of CCA standards opened up an entire world of mature representation that comic book artists had previously been barred from exploring.
+New independent companies not only gave individual artists greater freedom to explore new and unique methods of depiction, but their rejection of CCA standards opened up an entire world of mature representation that comic book artists had previously been barred from exploring.

 The Final Phase – Comics Today

-The incredible stories and mesmerizing imagery at the very heart of comic books as we understand them is the absolute culturally captivating power of entertainment.
-Given the generally young audience of comic books,these printed periodicals from the 40s, 50s, and 60s functioned as precursors to popular television programs and eventually blockbuster movies.
+Given the generally young audience of comic books,these printed periodicals from the 40s, 50s, and 60s functioned as precursors to popular television programs and, eventually, blockbuster movies.
 It is easy to understand the joy and excitement a kid would have experienced reading a new comic book and the captivating effect of these superhero characters.

 Together with the success of DC Comic’s film enterprises such as Wonder Woman (2017), Man of Steel (2013), and Christopher Nolan’s Dark Knight Trilogy (2005, 2008, and 2012), the MCU has brought an unprecedented audience to the world of comic book superheroes.
 Old comic book fans have been reinvigorated and new fans, young and old, have been created.